 |

-A Chinese Kangxi Period Plate
+A Chinese Kangxi Period Charger.

-A Chinese Kangxi period (1662-1722) blue and white plate
+A Chinese Kangxi period (1662-1722) blue and white dish

-measuring 22cm. diameter.
-The slightly barbed rim
+measuring 31.5cm.
+(12.45 inches) diameter.
+The rim

-centre decorated with a ribbon tied basket of flowers.
+reserve painted with a ribbon tied basket of flowers.
 The

 |